Global DNS lookup

 TXT

-Carries arbitrary text and is widely used for verification, SPF, DKIM, and related policies.
+Carries text used for domain verification, SPF, DKIM, DMARC, and other ownership or policy checks.

 AAAA